pdxrod/article_editor/README.md

 # article editor

+Created on a Mac M1 with Elixir 1.11.4 (compiled with Erlang/OTP 23), Phoenix 1.3.0, and MongoDB 4.4.4

-Before starting Phoenix you need to get 'Node' (`brew install node` on a Mac - you need Homebrew if you don't already have it)
+Before starting Phoenix you need to get Elixir, Mongo and Node (`brew install node` on a Mac - you need Homebrew if you don't already have it - https://brew.sh/)

   * Install Node.js dependencies with `cd assets` then
   * `npm install`